antis0007/sd-webui-multiple-hypernetworks/README.md

 Hypernetworks are essentially small neural networks that can modify an image with a trained style, without taking away from your tokens / max prompt length like an embedding.
 They allow for fine tuning a model without touching any of its weights.

 ### How does this work?
 It overrides the hijack, optimization and CrossAttention forward functions in order to apply multiple hypernetworks sequentially, with different weights.
-The way that the WebUI is structured at the moment, I don't think this could be added as a main feature without some major changes.

-Honestly I'm not sure that this works exactly like I think it does, but please try to contact me if you would like to help improve my code.
+Please contact me if you have any ideas to contribute or help improve this project.

-### Warning!
-Images generated with this script will **NOT** have the hypernetwork metadata saved to the image, meaning you must save the hypernetworks/strengths seperately if you want to reproduce exact images later.

 This script will not load hypernetworks globally into the opts/shared opts, since there is no reason to, and it just breaks a lot of the image saving.